ansible-collections/community.zabbix/docs/ZABBIX_PROXY_ROLE.md

 * `zabbix_install_pip_packages`: Set to `False` if you don't want to install the required pip packages.
 Useful when you control your environment completely.
 Default: True

+* `zabbix_proxy_startpreprocessors`: Number of pre-forked instances of preprocessing workers.
+The preprocessing manager process is automatically started when a preprocessor worker is started.This parameter is supported since Zabbix 4.2.0.

 There are some zabbix-proxy specific variables which will be used for the zabbix-proxy configuration file, these can be found in the default/main.yml file.
 There are 2 which needs some explanation:

 ```yaml